 iOs apps for business use

-If you are searching for the top iOS apps for business use, according to Business News Daily, they are as follows:
+If you are searching for the top iOS apps for business use, according Best iOS Apps for Business, they are as follows:

 - Tide: This is a free app that allows users to break up their day to ensure they are remaining productive.